KenKundert/nestedtext/doc/file_format.rst

     A document may be empty.
 A document is empty if it consists only of comments and blank lines.
 An empty document corresponds to an empty value of unknown type.
-Implementations may allow a default type of to be set.
+Implementations may allow a default top-level type of dictionary, list, or string to be specified.

 **Result**: